cloud-gov/cg-site/content/intro/pricing/rates.md

   </tr>
 </table>

-* Access Package fees are charged yearly and non severable.
+* Access Package fees are charged yearly and non-severable.

 ---

-### 2. cloud.gov Usage Rates
+### 2. cloud.gov Usage

 Resources such as memory, storage and CPU are allocated as needed to run your applications.
 You will be charged for the resources your applications consume, as a factor of the memory used.